pranayga/expl0ring_V8/docs/cpp_intro.md

 * (Optional) | [An Effective C++11/14 Sampler](h)ttps://channel9.msdn.com/Events/GoingNative/2013/An-Effective-Cpp11-14-Sampler) - Scott Meyers
 * (Optional) | [Perfect Forwarding](https://eli.thegreenplace.net/2014/perfect-forwarding-and-universal-references-in-c) --> It's one of the festures which are used less.
 TODO: Explore how it's used in V8

-### Constructor{}, initilization lists
+### Constructor{}, initialization lists
-Initilization Lists are another intresting thing which were introduced in C++11.
+Initialization Lists are another interesting thing that was introduced in C++11.
 The initializer lists are used to directly initialize data members of a class (inline of the document).
 Example:
 ```C++
 // Try Running on ccp.sh
 #include <iostream>